 - The validation process does not guarantee perfect data.
 However, once a thorough validation process is completed, the researcher can be confident that the instrument has the potential to produce useful information.

-- Explain how failing to complete each of the steps in the validation process might affect the results of a survey?
+- How does failing to complete each of the steps in the validation process affect the results of a survey?